-- (1) The value of a stock option award is based on the fair market value as of the grant date of such award determined pursuant to ASC 718.
-The exercise price for all options granted to the named executive officers is 100% of the fair market value of the shares on the grant date.
-The value of equity incentive plan awards is based on the Company's closing stock price on the grant date.
-Value of PSUs is tied to satisfaction of certain revenue and adjusted EBITDA performance criteria determined after the close of FY2023.
-For PSUs, the Company has assumed an attainment of the target amount. - (2) The options granted on June 1, 2020 will vest one-third on the first anniversary of the grant date, which is June 1, 2021.
-The balance vests proportionately each month thereafter over the following two years from July 1, 2021 through the third anniversary of the grant date, which is June 1, 2023.
-All unvested options granted will vest immediately upon a change of control of the Company. - (3) The options granted on April 17, 2020 will vest monthly in increments of 2,512 options for 36 months and become fully vested on April 17, 2023.
-All unvested options granted will vest immediately upon a change of control of the Company. - (4) The options granted on April 17, 2020 will vest monthly in increments of 582 options for 36 months and become fully vested on April 17, 2023.
+(1) The value of an equity award is based on the fair market value as of the grant date of such award determined pursuant to ASC 718.
+The exercise price for all options granted to the named executive officers during fiscal year 2022 is 100% of the fair market value of the shares on the grant date.
+Value of PSUs is tied to satisfaction of certain revenue and adjusted EBITDA performance criteria determined after the close of the end of fiscal year 2024.
+For PSUs, the Company has assumed an attainment of the target amount.

+- (2) The options granted on June 1, 2021 vest one-fourth on the first anniversary of the grant date, which is June 1, 2022.
+The balance vests proportionately each month thereafter over the following three years from July 1, 2022 through the fourth anniversary of the grant date, which is June 1, 2025.
+All unvested options granted will vest immediately upon a change of control of the Company. - (3) The options granted on April 14, 2021 vest monthly in equal increments for 36 months and become fully vested on April 14, 2024.
+All unvested options granted will vest immediately upon a change of control of the Company. - (4) The options granted on August 23, 2021 vest monthly in equal increments for 36 months and become fully vested on August 23, 2024.
 All unvested options granted will vest immediately upon a change of control of the Company. - (5) The stock awards are comprised entirely of PSUs.
-The PSUs vest on June 1, 2023 for a number of shares based upon satisfaction of certain financial performance criteria during the three fiscal year period ended March 31, 2023. - (6) The stock awards are comprised entirely of RSUs.
-One-third of the RSUs vest on the first anniversary of the grant date, which is June 1, 2021.
-The balance vests proportionately each month during the remaining two years beginning July 1, 2021 through June 1, 2023. - (7) Represents the performance portion (80%) of the annual incentive plan opportunity granted during fiscal year 2021.
-The remaining portion of the annual incentive plan opportunity (20%) is a bonus payable in the discretion of the Compensation Committee.
+The PSUs vest on June 1, 2024 for a number of shares based upon satisfaction of certain financial performance criteria during the three fiscal year period ended March 31, 2024 - (6) The stock awards are comprised entirely of RSUs.
+One-fourth of the RSUs vest on the first anniversary of the grant date, which is June 1, 2022.
+The balance vests proportionately each month during the remaining three years beginning July 1, 2022 through June 1, 2025.